pyrocms/pyrocms-docs/content/plugins/streams/entry-looping.md

 Sometimes you don't want to show all of your stream entry results at the same time.
 The most common use case for this is separating results into equal columns.

-PyroStreams has a built-in feature to take care of this, and can be called using the <strong>partial</strong> parameter.
+Streams has a built-in feature to take care of this, and can be called using the <strong>partial</strong> parameter.
 The <strong>partial</strong> parameter will take input like this:

     partial="1of3"